Yearly Plan

 On-line phonic games - phonics play

-On this website you will find some of phonic games to practice sound recognition, blending to read and tricky words.
+On this website you will find some of phonic games to practice sound recognition, blending to read and common exception words.

 On-line phonic games - Teach Your Monster to Read